What I Look for in a Resume

 I have educated writers for years on the finer points of a query letter, often comparing it to a resume.
 Just lately though, I’ve come to see how little people seem to know about resumes.

 Of the 10-20 resumes I receive each month, I can honestly say I only open about 2-3.
 Not that different from my query percentages.
-I’m amazed at how little effort so many put into the job
+I’m amazed at how little effort so many put into the job search, or the lack of understanding they have about what it takes to grab a potential employers attention.

 The Cover Letter